SimonDarksideJ/SimonDarksideJ.github.io/_posts/2022-03-18-writing-efficient-markdown-on-githubpages.md

 ---
 ```

-Now, depending on your theme, you may need additional elements added to your Front Matter, so refer to your theme documentation for any additional information, for example, the Front Matter for my blog is as follows (which is also the Front Matter for this article):
+Now, depending on the theme you have implemented for your site, you may need additional elements added to your Front Matter, so refer to your theme documentation for any additional information.
+For example, the Front Matter for my blog is as follows (which is also the Front Matter for this article):

 ```
 ---